 Step # 2.
 Schedule regular follow-ups:

 You might need to conduct regular follow-ups after your one-on-one conversations.
-This approach reinforces that while understanding and empathy are important, accountability is also crucial.
+This reinforces that while understanding and empathy are important, accountability is also crucial.

 Implement a follow-up plan: